metabase/metabase/docs/users-guide/custom-questions.md

 ## Creating custom questions with the notebook editor

----

 If you have a question that's a bit more involved than a [simple question](04-asking-questions.md), you can create a custom question using the notebook editor.
 You can get there by clicking the Ask a Question button in the top nav bar and selecting Custom Question.
-If you're on a question detail page, you can also open up the editor by clicking the icon in the top right of the screen.
+If you started from a Simple question or a saved question, you can get back to the custom question notebook editor by clicking the icon in the top-right of the screen.

 ### The parts of the notebook